-- Click the "Email Case Manager" button to access the Send Email composition page. - The To and From address fields are pre-populated based on user information in the system. - The subject link will be "Assessment Completed". - In the body of the email, the text will indicate the type of assessment (AUD) that has been completed, along with the Date of Request, the Date Due and the Date Completed. - Add additional comments in the text field if applicable. - Click the "Save & Continue" button to send the email and return to the previous page.
+- Email the case manager on when the assessment is completed. - The subject link will be "Assessment Completed". - In the body of the email, the text will indicate the type of assessment (AUD) that has been completed, along with the Date of Request, the Date Due and the Date Completed. - Add additional comments if applicable.